bradbunce/launchdarkly-project-api-template/README.md

 ## Prerequisites

+Before using this script, ensure you have:

+1. **ServiceNow Integration Setup**
+   - The ServiceNow integration must be enabled and configured on your LaunchDarkly instance
+   - Follow the [LaunchDarkly ServiceNow Integration Guide](https://launchdarkly.com/docs/integrations/servicenow) to set this up
+   - Once configured, workflow approvals will use ServiceNow on environments where they are defined

+2. **Technical Requirements**
    - Python 3.x
    - LaunchDarkly API access token
-- ServiceNow template system ID (for workflow approvals)
+   - ServiceNow template system ID (obtained after ServiceNow integration setup)
    - Required Python packages (see Installation)

 ## Installation